MartinThoma/propy3/README.md

-functional and interaction properties, and have been extensively used in developing methods and software for predicting protein structural and functional classes, protein-protein interactions, drug-target interactions, protein substrates, molecualr binding sites on proteins, subcellular locations, protein crystallization propensity and peptides of specific properties.
+functional and interaction properties, and have been extensively used in developing methods and software for predicting protein structural and functional classes, protein-protein interactions, drug-target interactions, protein substrates, molecular binding sites on proteins, subcellular locations, protein crystallization propensity and peptides of specific properties.
 In order to conveniently apply these structural features from a protein sequence for researchers, we developed a propy package using pure python language, which